Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

 Groundwater is of considerable importance to South Australia as there are limited surface water resources apart from the River Murray.
 Approximately one third of all water consumed in the State is groundwater.
 The main use is irrigation but pastoralists also depend heavily on groundwater for stock with other uses include town water supplies and industry.
-This report represents the results of a continuing assessment of the groundwater resources of the State ensuring that a responsible approach to utilising a limited resource is maintained.

 Bulletin 49 - Regional Stratigraphic Analysis of the Gidgealpa Group, Southern Cooper Basin, Australia.
 Thornton, R.C.N.
 1979 (reprinted version)